receptron/graphai/packages/lite/README.md

 ## Usage

-While async/await made it simple to call asynchronous functions, everything will be executed sequentially.
+While async/await made it simple to call asynchronous functions, everything will be executed sequentially even though they are independent.

 ```Typescript
 const ExecuteAtoF = async () => {